What You Really Need to Know About Family Office Costs and Fees

 The important question is not only what it costs – but what it should cost based on your objectives, structure, and expectations.

 Salaries, bonuses, and benefits for key roles – including CEOs, CIOs, legal counsel, and administrative staff – typically represent the largest share of the budget.
-According to UBS (2025), staff costs average 67% of total operating expenses in family offices.
+According to the UBS Global Family Office Report 2026, staff costs are the single largest factor within operating expenses, with personnel typically accounting for 60% to 70% of total spend.

 Offices that manage portfolios internally incur costs for research, execution, and oversight.
 Those that outsource pay management fees, often on an AUM basis.
 The industry average is 50 basis points of liquid assets under management.